openvinotoolkit/open_model_zoo/tools/model_tools/README.md

 ## Installation

-Model Downloader and other automation tools can be installed as part of the [openvino-dev](https://pypi.org/project/openvino-dev/) Python\* package or from source.
+Model Downloader and other automation tools can be installed as part of the OpenVINO™ Development Tools  Python package or from source.
-Installation from source is as follows:
+To install the tools from the package, go to the [OpenVINO™ Development Tools PyPI page] (https://pypi.org/project/openvino-dev/) and follow the instructions.

+To install the tools from source:

 1. Install Python (version 3.6 or higher), [setuptools](https://pypi.org/project/setuptools/):